rodrigovmoraes/HuffmanProject/HuffmanProject/README.md

-## An implementation of a file compressor utilizing the Huffman algoritm.
+## An implementation of a file compressor utilizing the Huffman algorithm.

 ### Compilation